 Rich in Antioxidants: Oxidation is a chemical process that happens in the body every day and that can increase due to stress, pollution, smoking, and drinking alcohol.
 When the natural oxidation process is disrupted the body releases molecules called free radicals which can damage the cells in the body.
 When the free radicals go beyond a certain limit it can lead to oxidative stress.
 Oxidative stress and free radicals can lead to cancer and heart disease.
 The antioxidants in cannabis are essential to combat these free radicals and it also protects the body from other stress-related issues.
 Cannabis is known to have antioxidants in large doses and that can help in combating the free radicals and reducing the chances of cancer and other diseases.

-It could help those Suffering with Cancer: After years of study, there is evidence that cannabis is not just effective in preventing the spread of cancer cells but also the symptoms related to its treatment.
+Helps Those Suffering From Cancer: After years of study, there is evidence that cannabis is not just effective in preventing the spread of cancer cells but also the symptoms related to its treatment.
 It is helpful in relieving nausea, sleeplessness, pain, and discomfort from cancer treatment.
-The THC contained in cannabis is known to suppress the cancer cells.
+The THC contained in cannabis is known to suppress cancer cells.

 How to Make Edibles From Cannabis

 The cannabis has to undergo a conversion process for it to get the ‘high’ as raw cannabis does not produce it.
 For the conversion process, cannabis has to be exposed to heat or fat so that it produces the effect when consumed.
 Also, to add cannabis to the edibles it has to be in a form that can be used in baking or cooking.
-It can be ground to a flour or added to butter or oil.
+It can be ground to flour or added to butter or oil.
 Powdered cannabis can be added to coffee or any other food and those added with oil or butter can be used for baking.
 There are many recipes available to make edible cannabis and it is also commercially available.
+If you plan on trying it yourself, you can buy bulk weed at reasonable prices to allow for trial and error.

 Ensure that the edibles are portion-controlled as the effect of cannabis is slow when compared to smoking and hence there is a risk of consuming too much at a time which can be unpleasant.